The Totally Unofficial & Unauthorized

 A page on the Internet Movie Data Base (IMDB) summarizes some of his movie and TV-related work including "Something Else Altogether" (mentioned on Page One).
 Two more items which can be added to the list are "They Said It with Music: Yankee Doodle to Ragtime" (discussed above) and another songwriting effort – "Built For Blue Jeans" – a line-dance classic which is in the 2007 movie Camille.

-In his last year, Jimmy Griffin recorded "Share This Love" – his last song written with Robb Royer – which is part of the collection of songs on the new "Jimmy Griffin" CD on Robb's Nashfilms label (see Discography).
-He also participated in four more notable Nashville recording sessions whose CDs emerged in the marketplace in 2005:
+In his last full year, Jimmy Griffin recorded "Share This Love" – his last song written with Robb Royer – which is part of the collection of songs on the "Jimmy Griffin" CD on Robb's Nashfilms label (see Discography).
+He also participated in the following notable Nashville recording sessions whose CDs emerged in the marketplace in 2005.
+(These sessions may not be in chronological order.)

 Continued on Page Three